Harry Styles takes a trip on a giant bed in new 'Late Night Talking' video

 The song is the second single to be lifted from the former One Direction singer’s third solo album ‘Harry’s House’, which came out in May.
 ‘As It Was’ preceded the record, landing on April 1.

-As promised in a teaser clip earlier this week, the official visuals for Styles’ latest release arrived this evening (July 13).
+As promised in a teaser snippet earlier this week, the official visuals for Styles’ latest release arrived this evening (July 13).

-In the clip, we follow the singer as he takes a trip beneath his duvet to visit various locations.
+In the clip, we follow the singer as he takes a trip through a portal beneath his duvet to visit various locations.

-Styles – who’s donning a pair of polka-dot PJs – pops up at a sleepover party, studio space and a theatre box before attracting attention from a police officer as he rides along the streets of London on a giant moving bed.
+Styles – who’s donning a pair of polka-dot PJs – pops up at a sleepover party, art gallery, theatre box, and restaurant.
+He also attracts the attention of a police officer as he rides along the streets of London on a giant moving bed.

-After getting into a mass pillow fight, Styles is seen plummeting through the cloudy sky as he stands on his mattress.
-Watch the video in full above.
+After getting into a mass pillow fight, Styles is seen plummeting through the stormy sky while he stands – and later lies down – on his comfy mattress.
+Watch the Bradley and Pablo-directed video above.

 Styles was spotted filming a scene for the video outside Buckingham Palace back in February.